 Mondays & Wednesdays SESSION 2 May 31, June 2, 7, 9, 14, 16, 2021

 Tuesdays & Thursdays SESSION 2 June 1, 3, 8, 10, 15, 17, 2021

 - Note- players divided in classes according to level

-Important Note Session 1 Instruction- if the Mead Court surfaces are not ready for the April 29 clinic start, we will be moving the location of the instruction temporarily to the High School courts.
-Once the Mead Courts open, instruction will return.
+- Important Note Session 1 Instruction- if the Mead Court surfaces are not ready for the May 3 or May 4 clinic start, we will be moving the location of the instruction temporarily to the High School courts.
+Once the Mead Courts open, instruction will be held at that location.